Grok 4.5 vs Claude: Benchmarks & Pricing

 Make it concrete with the one comparison where both token counts are public.
 On SWE-Bench Pro, xAI's numbers put Grok 4.5 at about 15,954 output tokens per solved task and Opus 4.8 at 67,020.
 Price those at each model's output rate and the gap on output cost alone is not the 4.2x of the token count, it is far wider: roughly $0.10 per solved task on Grok (15,954 tokens times $6 per million) versus about $1.68 on Opus (67,020 times $25 per million), close to a 17x difference.
 Fewer tokens multiplied by a lower rate compounds.
 That is output tokens only, on a single benchmark, using xAI's own measurements, so treat it as illustrative rather than a guarantee, but it is why a $6 sticker can undercut a premium model by far more than the rate card suggests.

-What this resolved: effective cost, not sticker price, is the number to compare.
+What this resolved: effective cost depends on context size and token efficiency, not the rate card.
 What it left unsolved: you only get your real number by running your actual prompts through each.

 Grok 4.5 vs Sonnet 5: The Cheaper-Agent Matchup

 The split is clean.
-Grok 4.5 wins on raw token cost and Cursor-tuned coding.
-Sonnet 5 wins on context window (1M versus 500K) and on availability, since it has no EU block and ships across the Claude API, AWS, Google Cloud, and Microsoft Foundry.
-If your agent needs to hold a huge codebase or document set in context, the 1M window is decisive.
-If your agent is a tight IDE-coding loop where cost per task rules, Grok 4.5 is compelling.
+Grok 4.5 wins on raw token cost for small-prompt, output-heavy work, and on Cursor-tuned coding.
+Sonnet 5 wins on context window and on flat long-context pricing, plus availability across the Claude API, AWS, Google Cloud, and Microsoft Foundry.
+If your agent holds a huge codebase or document set in context, Sonnet 5 wins twice: the window is bigger and it does not reprice at a threshold.

 One more angle from the community that is easy to miss: the model often matters less than the system around it.
 As one widely-upvoted r/ChatGPT thread put it, an average model with perfect context about your work can outperform the best model that knows nothing about you.
 For real agent workflows, memory and tool wiring frequently beat a two-point benchmark edge.

-What this resolved: Grok 4.5 vs Sonnet 5 comes down to cost-and-coding versus context-and-availability.
+What this resolved: Grok 4.5 vs Sonnet 5 comes down to output cost versus context economics.
 What it left unsolved: the surrounding agent system can outweigh the model choice entirely.

 Which Model to Pick by Workload